Ashley Massaro Cause Of Death: Before WWE Diva’s Passing, She Sued WWE Claiming She Suffered Brain Injuries

-Ashley Massaro’s cause of death remains unknown, but a picture has emerged of a turbulent final few years of the WWE Diva’s short life marked with health troubles including reported brain injuries she reportedly suffered as a result of her work in the ring.
+Ashley Massaro’s cause of death remains unknown, but a picture has emerged of a turbulent final few years of the WWE Diva’s short life marked with health troubles, including reported brain injuries she reportedly suffered as a result of her work in the ring.

 As Fox News reported, the former wrestler and Survivor contestant died early Thursday after being rushed to a hospital near her home in Suffolk County, New York.
 Officials did not release an official cause of death, but they said it was being treated as “non-criminal.”